 El Medano is one Tenerife's most chilled and laid back resorts, popular among German tourists and surfers.

-If you have hired a car, from El Medano you have easy access to TF-1, which means that you can explore further south towards Los Cristianos, Las Americas and Costa Adeje or you can go towards Santa Cruz or Puerto de la Cruz using just the motorway.
+If you have hire a car, from El Medano you have easy access to TF-1, which means that you can explore further south towards Los Cristianos, Playa de Las Americas and Costa Adeje or you can go towards Santa Cruz or Puerto de la Cruz using just the motorway.

 From El Medano you have easy access to several great beaches, some of the largest natural beaches in Tenerife.

-A bit further you have Playa La Tejita, which is a beautiful natural beach with views towards Montana Roja as well.
+A bit further away from El Medano, you have Playa La Tejita, which is a beautiful natural beach with views towards Montana Roja as well.

-On every Saturday morning the plaza close to the beach is filled with stalls that sell everything from souvenirs, to handmade objects and also food items.
+Every Saturday morning the plaza close to the beach is filled with stalls that sell everything from souvenirs to handmade objects and also food items.
 The scene gets really busy and some people travel from other parts of the island to come to El Medano market.